codacy/codacy-coverage-reporter/docs/index.md

 1. Optionally, [add a Codacy badge](https://docs.codacy.com/repositories/badges/) to the README of your repository to display the current code coverage.

-To validate that the coverage setup is complete, **wait until your repository has at least two new commits** and check that Codacy displays the coverage information on the last commit or in subsequent pull requests, either as a positive, negative, or no variation (repesented by `=`) of the coverage percentage:
+To validate that the coverage setup is complete, **wait until your repository has at least two new commits** and check that Codacy displays the coverage information on the last commit or in subsequent pull requests, either as a positive, negative, or no variation (represented by `=`) of the coverage percentage:

 ![Coverage data displayed on Codacy](images/coverage-codacy-ui.png)

-Follow [these troubleshooting steps](troubleshooting-common-issues.md#no-coverage-visible) if Codacy doesn't display the coverage data for your commit or pull request (repesented by `-`).
+Follow [these troubleshooting steps](troubleshooting-common-issues.md#no-coverage-visible) if Codacy doesn't display the coverage data for your commit or pull request (represented by `-`).

 ### Uploading multiple coverage reports for the same language {: id="multiple-reports"}